Soumyadeep-Chakravarti/Project-COBALT/docs/README.md

 ## 5. ARCHITECTURAL REALITY
 **NO AUTHORITY.
 NO MONOCULTURES.
 JUST PURE POLYGLOT POWER.**

-COBALT is moving from a **Python Blueprint** to a **Native Substrate**.
-As the logic matures, the scaffolding is replaced by the specialist languages, resulting in a system that is as safe as Rust, as fast as C, and as stable as Java.
+COBALT is moving from a **Python Blueprint** to a **Native Substrate** hosted on a **Custom AR-OS**.
+As the logic matures, the scaffolding is replaced by the specialist languages.
+The result is a system as safe as Rust, as fast as C, and as stable as Java.

-> *"They said a polyglot system of this scale was impossible.
-I told them their imagination was just limited by their IDE."*
+> *"They said a polyglot AR system was impossible.
+I told them their imagination was just limited by their current window manager."*